DeepWok/pynqcaht/labs/lab1.md

 ## 1.3 Simple register control (merge array)

 Here we attempt a simple array merging procedure.
-The purpose is to get a better understanding of how MMIO (memory-mapped IO) works and how to do simple register control on a bunch of fuckers.
+The purpose is to get a better understanding of how MMIO (memory-mapped IO) works and how to do simple register control.

 Don't worry, the drivers have already been prewritten for you under the `drivers/merge_driver` folder.
 Let's look at what is being done under the hood which allows you to simply make this change.

+The driver folder contains

+Driver placement:
+- Either do through putty or terminal in jupyter notebook

+under /home/xilinx/pynq/lib:
+- merge.py

+under /home/xilinx/pynq/lib/_pynq/_merge:
+- merge_driver.cpp
+- merge_driver.h
+- Makefile

+run make
+cp libmerge.so from _merge/ to lib/

+Run the jupyter notebook